 A photo of a lone red flower among a field of yellow flowers to represent the topic of the article - Attentional Bias: Evidence For Addictive Behaviours

 This is supported by Waters et al. (2003) study, which I mentioned earlier.
 However, what I didn’t mention then was that this study involved putting 158 smokers randomly into a group with a nicotine patch or a placebo patch, where they had to do a Stroop task.
-For those that don’t know, a Stroop task it involves the mismatch between the name of a colour and the actual colour of that word, for example, Blue, Red, and Pink, with you having to say the colour of the word and not the word itself.
+For those that don’t know, a Stroop task involves the mismatch between the name of a colour and the actual colour of that word, for example, Blue, Red, and Pink, with you having to say the colour of the word and not the word itself.

-The results of Waters et al. (2003) Stroop task showed that the nicotine patch group having a source of nicotine replacement to reduce their cravings, displayed less attentional bias to addiction related-stimuli than the control/placebo group.
+The results of Waters et al. (2003) Stroop task showed that the nicotine patch group having a source of nicotine replacement to reduce their cravings displayed less attentional bias to addiction related-stimuli than the control/placebo group.
 This study managed to show the importance of attentional bias in engaging in addiction behaviours and relapsing, and how important it could be for the treatment of addiction.

 Schoenmakers et al. (2010) conducted a study into attentional bias modification training using 43 patients with a clinical diagnosis of alcohol dependence, who were randomly assigned to two groups (bias modification training intervention or the control) to take part in five sessions.
 The bias modification training group was trained to disengage attention from alcohol related-stimuli, while the control group was given an irrelevant reaction time test.
 The results showed that bias modification training increased the ability to disengage from alcohol related-stimuli.
-Although this was conducted on a small sample, it does allow for a glimpse at how treatment can be changed to help people overcome addiction, providing a clinical application for attentional bias and retraining of attentional biases.

 This is supported by Kerst and Waters (2014) who conducted a study on attentional retraining on 60 smokers who weren’t looking to quit, split into two groups (attentional retraining and control).
 Both groups were asked to complete four assessments a day, for a week, using a PDA.
-The results showed two important things: the first was that attentional retraining can reduce attentional bias, and the second is that it can be done using a mobile device, such as a phone.
-This study offers the potential of creating a smartphone app that would allow people seeking help with their addiction, to be able to work on it whenever and wherever they wanted, which would be a useful tool for those seeking treatment or who have completed treatment.
+The results showed two important things: the first was that attentional retraining can reduce attentional bias, and the second was that it can be done using a mobile device, such as a phone.

-All this highlight the importance of individual differences in attentional bias as well, which could explain why some people suffering from addiction have a much harder time giving up than others.
+All this highlights the importance of individual differences in attentional bias as well, which could explain why some people suffering from addiction have a much harder time giving up than others.
 That is because everyone will have their own attentional biases and modifiers that need to be tackled with strategies that use the individual’s strengths to mitigate their weaknesses.

 Interestingly, the increases in attentional biases for addiction related-stimuli among those suffering from addiction also seem to spread to other reward related-stimuli, according to a study by Anderson, Faulkner, Rilee, Yantis, and Marvel (2013).
-They conducted a small study on 17 opium dependent and 17 control participants and found that the opium-dependent participants also displayed attentional bias towards previous nondrug reward-related stimuli.
+They conducted a small study on 17 opium dependent and 17 control participants and found that the opium-dependent participants also displayed an attentional bias towards previous nondrug reward-related stimuli.

 If true, then it stands to reason that people suffering from addiction create minds geared towards favouring other reward-related stimuli, which might go some way to explaining how some suffering from addiction can pick up a new addiction as they try to, or have, overcome another addiction.